Xifax/goip-sms-bank-vagrant/README.md

 All packages, modules and settings are specified in `bootstrap.sh`.
 Guest http port is forwarded to host as `8888` and may be changed in `Vagrantfile`.

+You may also initialize app via Makefile tasks (not tested for Ubuntu).